 It marks the beginning of a new adventure.
-Maybe this was a planned pregnancy for you or maybe it was a surprise.
 Either way, it is a gift from God that has been given to you.

 When you first become pregnant, especially for first time moms, it can be a little overwhelming.
-But relax, mama.
-Here are the first 4 things you need to do when you find out you are pregnant.
+But here are the first 4 things you need to do after you find out you are pregnant.

-4 Things You Need to do when You Find Out You are Pregnant
+4 Things You Need to do After You Find Out You are Pregnant

 Contact your OBGYN for an appointment